AdaptRetail/animation-framework/README.md

 <a name="scene"></a>
 ### Scene
-> The Scene is only ment to be extended, and not used on its own.
+> The Scene is only meant to be extended, and not used on its own.

 In this framework you will use the most of your time in a Scene.
 The Scene is extending from Timeline that also inherits from TimelineMax.